bseibold/tpkbdctl/README.md

 also drag.
 This depends on *Press to select* being enabled.

 ### Press right
-This changes to *Press to select* feature to generate right-button clicks instead of left-button ones.
+This changes the *Press to select* feature to generate right-button clicks instead of left-button ones.

 ### Release to select